-- 1. Build proficiently with a variety of hand-building techniques. - 2.
-Discuss orally and in writing the themes, content, issues, and skills used to make ceramic objects, installations, and experimental artworks. - 3.
-Research contemporary and historical artists from across the globe working with traditional and non-traditional ceramic techniques and processes. - 4.
+- 1. Throw proficiently with a variety of wheel forming techniques. - 2.
+Discuss orally and in writing the themes, content, issues, and skills used to make ceramic objects, installations, and experimental artworks that utilize the potter's wheel. - 3.
+Research contemporary and historical artists from across the globe working with traditional and non-traditional ceramic techniques and processes that utilize the potter's wheel. - 4.
 Research a variety of glaze and alternative surfacing applications.